 This is the short story writer’s dilemma, says two-time Pulitzer Prize nominee David Lavender in the August 1942 issue of The Writer.
 So your main character is in peril.
 So what? asks the reader.

 “The finest fight, the dearest love in all the world means little to the reader” until he or she knows the characters and the motives behind their antics.David Lavender: The Short Story Writer’s Dilemma

-Don’t start with action.
-Start by making establishing what your character wants.
+Start by establishing what your character wants.
 If this happens to occur in the middle of a big action scene, so be it.

-What’s really meant by starting ‘in medias res’
+What’s really meant by advice to begin a story ‘in medias res’